Assignment 1. Jim Crow Roots of Port Arthur’s Environmental Inequalities by the 1960s.

 C. Consequences: where was refinery pollution worst by the 1960s?
 What effects might it have had, and especially on whom?

-- Looking at this mapping of the first published estimates of air pollution across the Golden Triangle, appearing in 1968, identify the census tracts where it was worst, and who lived there.
+1. Looking at this mapping of the first published estimates of air pollution across the Golden Triangle, appearing in 1968.